collindching/SF-Housing/README.md

 In this project, I explored San Francisco's housing market with Zillow data to practice spatial data visualizations and learn more about the area I grew up in.

-Check out my code and writeup in reports/intro_post.pdf.
+My full report is in reports/intro_post.pdf.

+To run the file, go to reports/intro_post.Rmd.

 ## How to run this project

-To run this code, download the repo and create an R project in the directory.
-The complete code is in reports/intro_post.Rmd, and you can step through that to see everything.
+(update docs)